MeldCE/skemer/README.md

 prototype for doing multiple validations / merges against the same schema, and a [`buildJsDocs`](#buildJsDocs) function for creating a JSDoc comment string from the [`schema`](#schema) and its `doc` parameters.
-It also contains versions of each of the functions that return a Promise.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->